akseidel/pywordletool/groupdata/README.md

 #### Introduction

-* The **AllGuessWordsGroupsStats.csv.txt** is a comma separated value format text file summarizing the word grouping performance for every word in the Wordle allowed guess word list used as a guess for the starting state where every possible Wordle solution can be the days' Wordle solution.
-This is the resulting situation for every possible word used for the first Wordle guess word.
+* The **AllGuessWordsGroupsStats.csv.txt** is a comma separated value format text file summarizing the word grouping performance for every word in the Wordle allowed guess word list used as a guess ***for the starting state where every possible Wordle solution can be the days' Wordle solution***.

 * This file can help one evaluate the merit for a game's first word.
-The list of possible Wordle solutions changes to a list of remaining possible Wordle solutions after the first guess is played. **AllGuessWordsGroupsStats.csv.txt**, being strongly based upon the initial list, no longer applies.
+After the first guess is played the list of possible Wordle solutions changes to a list of remaining possible Wordle solutions. **AllGuessWordsGroupsStats.csv.txt** no longer applies after the first guess.

 * This list is sorted according to the number of word groups generated (descending), then by the maximum group size (ascending) and then by the average group size (ascending).